-Each year during open water season the City conducts bi-weekly river and stream water quality monitoring for the water quality pollutants of concern (POC), including nutrients, dissolved oxygen and bacteria.
-Monitoring is undertaken at 11 locations along the Red and Assiniboine rivers and at eight locations on selected small streams.
+In addition to the targeted river and stream event water quality monitoring plan, the City is conducting biweekly river and stream water quality monitoring for the water quality pollutants of concern (POC), including nutrients, dissolved oxygen and bacteria.
+In 2020, monitoring was undertaken at 11 locations along the Red and Assiniboine rivers and at eight locations on selected small streams.
 The monitoring data provides an updated characterization of the health of Winnipeg's waterways.
-The water quality monitoring reports are published on the City of Winnipeg webpage, www.winnipeg.ca.
+The water quality monitoring reports are published on the City of Winnipeg webpage, https://winnipeg.ca/waterandwaste/sewage/monitoring/RiversSmallStreams.stm.
 The water quality sampling will continue during the execution of the CSO Master Plan.